uc-cdis/data-portal/docs/study_viewer.md

 Example configuration:

 ```
+[
     {
         "dataType": "dataset",
         "title": "Datasets",           // page title
         "titleField": "name",         // row title
         "listItemConfig": {  // required
             // displayed outside of table:
             "blockFields": ["short_description"],
             // displayed in table:
             "tableFields": ["condition", ...],
         },
         "singleItemConfig": { //optional, if omitted, "listItemConfig" block will be used for both pages
             // displayed outside of table:
             "blockFields": ["long_description"],
             // displayed in table:
             "tableFields": ["condition", ...],
         },
         "fieldMapping": [...],
         "rowAccessor": "project_id", // rows unique ID
         "downloadField": "object_id", // GUID
         "fileDataType": "clinicalTrialFile", // ES index of the clinical trial object files, required
         "docDataType": "openAccessFile", // ES index of the open access documents, optional
         "openMode": "open-first", // optional, configure how the study viewer list do with each collapsible card on initial loading, see details in notes
         "defaultOpenTitle": "", // optional, only works if `openMode` is `open-first`
+    },
+    {
+        ....another study viewer config
     }
+]
 ```

 ## Notes